solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

     SELECT TOP 2 * FROM coll ORDER BY coll._ts DESC
     ```

-    > This query will return the latest two documents added to your collection.
+    > This query will return the latest two items added to your container.

 1. Click the **Execute Query** button in the query tab to run the query.